Liam-W-Smith/Liam-W-Smith.github.io/COVID-19-spatial-accessibility.md

 #### Updated Figure
 ![Accessibility of ICU Beds to Vulnerable Populations, updated figure](assets/Kang_Class_Reproduction/pop_icu_class.png) Note that the extents of the darker blues are much smaller in the updated figure, especially in the northwest and southwest.
-The new figure even includes a light blue in the northwest, which was a darker shade in the original figure.
+The new figure also includes a section of light blue in the northwest, which was a darker shade in the original figure.
 We will discuss these results further after reviewing the second set of figures.

 ### Accessibility of Ventilators to Vulnerable Populations